 - Research projects & writing papers

-Additional scholarships may be available for students with demonstrated financial need.
+Additional scholarships will be available for students with demonstrated financial need.
 If you are interested in being considered for a partial scholarship, please contact us once you submit your application, for instructions on how to apply for an OTS Scholarship.

 Please note seats are limited.